TanStack/router/docs/guide/route-loaders.md

 - Dispatching a `maxAge` event from the loader using the [loader dispatcher](#loader-dispatcher)
 - Passing a `maxAge` option to `useLoadRoute() when prefetching`
-- Passing a `loaderMaxAge` option to the route definition itself
+- Passing a `loaderMaxAge` option to the route configuration itself
 - Passing a `defaultLoaderMaxAge` to the `Router` component

 ## Loader Dispatcher